Quick Video Review (5mins) This came out 3 years before the UK 6CD Boxset ‘Listen Learn, Read On.

 Both are now out of print, but I thought it would be good to do a quick comparison.

 So, let’s have quick look inside and look at the difference.
-The UK one is a six CD affair, and this one is four CDs, so not quite the same size.
+The UK one is a six CD Box Set, and this one has four CDs, so not quite the same size.

 But it does have some great stuff in it.
-A great story from the US perspective.
-Lots of memorabilia.
+It forms great story of the band from the USA perspective with ots of memorabilia.
 It was pulled together by Simon Robinson from the Deep Purple fan club in the UK.
 He was heavily involved as he couldn’t get any traction for the UK to do a Deep Purple box set at the time.
-So he was always heavily involved in the UK one.
-And I think with the UK one he was given more control to bring in more obscure stuff like the pre-Purple tracks, where this box set is purely Deep Purple from 1968 to 1998.
+Simon was heavily involved in the UK Box Set as well.
+The UK Box Set also featured pre-Purple tracks, where this box set is purely Deep Purple from 1968 to 1998.

-There’s nothing pre-Purple in here at all.
-Lots of Tommy Bolin and Deep Purple Mark III photographs.
+There’s nothing pre-Purple in the booklet all.
+But there are lots of Tommy Bolin and Deep Purple Mark III photographs.
 Some of these you may have seen before but some will be quite new.
-There’s a track by track commentary, which is really cool to see from a different perspective.
-And then it goes into the different line-ups of Deep Purple right up to and including Slaves and Masters with Joe Lynn Turner.
-There is an overview of the albums up to that point until Abandon.
-And even the reunion stuff and Steve Morris on the other side.
+There’s a track by track commentary is really good and then it goes into the different line-ups of Deep Purple right up to and including Slaves and Masters with Joe Lynn Turner.
+There is an overview of the albums up to that point until Abandon including the reunion in 1984 and Steve Morse.

 if you were in the USA at the time this was released a lot of the extra tracks that were on the UK CD Remasters would have been new to you.

-You’ve got some of the stuff from In Rock from the CD re-master there.
+You’ve got some of the bonus material from In Rock from the CD re-master there.
 Jam Stew, Cry Free.
 There’s a lot of tracks from Fireball, probably more than any other Deep Purple album.
-I think that’s because in the USA the track listing Fireball was different.
-They didn’t even know what Demons Eye was, as it wasn’t actually on the release itself.
-Included are Freedom as Strange Kind of Women and Slow Train which is a very good track.
-You’ve also got Painted Horse from Who Do We Think We Are.
-You’ve got Lazy from Made in Japan.
-There are quite a few tracks from Who Do We Think We Are itself and Burn.
+I think that’s because in the USA the tracklisting for Fireball was different.
+USA Fans didn’t even know what Demons Eye was, as it wasn’t actually on the release itself.
+Included are Freedom as Strange Kind of Women and Slow Train (which is a very good track).
+Also included is Painted Horse from Who Do We Think We Are.
+From Made in Japan we have Lazy.
+The box set includes quite a few tracks from Who Do We Think We Are and Burn.